ivoba/silverstripe-simple-pdf-preview/README.md

 Injector:
   SimplePdfPreviewExecGenerator:
-    class: SimplePdfPreviewExecGenerator
+    class: Ivoba\SilverStripe\SimplePdfPreview\SimplePdfPreviewExecGenerator
 ```
 You can create your own Generator class, simply implement ```SimplePdfPreviewGeneratorInterface```.
 This could be the case, when we you dont want to use Imagick but ImageMagick directly via exec.

 ## Disclaimer

 This extension is "simple" because it will just create a loose Image object.
 Mapping happens over the filename.
 So its rather risky, but sufficient for most cases.

 Somebody please make a better PDF extension, with a PDF File type, a PDF FileField and a preview image generation after upload. :)

 ## License